henry-thiongi/phase-4-serializing-associations/README.md

 Now if you navigate to `/directors` or `/directors/:id` you will see that we're only displaying the desired attributes.

-## Serializing a One-to-Many Association

-Let's take a look at our new `Movie` index route.
+Next, let's take a look at our new `Movie` index route.
 Now that we've removed the `director` and `female_director` attributes, the JSON for `movies` no longer includes any information about director.
 We need to figure out how to add the information about each movie's associated director to the JSON being returned by the `movies` serializer.
 AMS allows us to do this using the same macros in the